-We know how tricky it can be to keep up a consistent yoga practice at home, especially when you’re used to practicing in a beautiful, fragrant, warm, cosy, perfect cocoon (can you tell we’re missing our studios?).
+We know how tricky it can be to keep up a consistent yoga practice at home, especially when you’re used to practicing in a beautiful, fragrant, warm, cosy, perfect cocoon.
 To help make things a little easier, we’ve put together a list of ways to make the most of your home practice.

 Stick to a schedule

 One of the challenges of practicing yoga at home is keeping up a routine, since nobody will actually know if you skip your class to watch TV or just have a lie in.
 The best way to overcome this is by setting a schedule for yourself and sticking to it, like you would if you were booking classes at a studio.
 Live online yoga classes are also a great way to stay motivated and try a variety of teachers and timetable options.
 You can book live online Hotpod classes via our website or app.

 Dim the lights

 One of the great things about practicing in a darker space is that you’re not distracted by your surroundings.
 So we recommend turning down the lights as much as possible, and covering any mirrors so you can really tune into how you’re feeling rather than what the poses look like.

 Music is an integral part of HPY classes, so why not make it a part of your home practice too?
 If you head to our Spotify page, you’ll see we’ve put together loads of great playlists to accompany your flows.
 We even have special playlists for Nurturing and Dynamic classes.

 Find your fragrance

 Scent is one part of a Hotpod class that’s super simple to recreate at home.
 Just add a few drops of essential oil to any diffuser and you’ll transform your savasana into a multi-sensory experience.
 We love our signature blend of lavender, orange and bergamot because it’s the perfect combination of calming and energising, but you can also play around with other essential oils to suit your own practice.